-- Leticia is not a related party for purposes of the § 267(a)(2) limitation; thus, Canary deducts the bonus, under the accrual method, in 2016.
-Since Leticia is on the cash method, she includes the bonus in her income in 2017. - b.
-Since Leticia, a cash method related party, does not include the bonus in her income until its receipt in 2017, Canary's deduction for the bonus occurs in 2017. - c.
-Again, Leticia is a cash method related party who does not include the bonus in her income until its receipt in 2017; thus, Canary's deduction for the bonus is deferred until 2017.
-The fact that the payment to Leticia occurs prior to the filing date for Canary's 2016 tax return is of no consequence.
+- a.
+Leticia is not a related party for purposes of the § 267(a)(2) limitation; thus, Canary deducts the bonus, under the accrual method, in 2013. - b.
+Since Leticia, a cash method related party, does not include the bonus in her income until its receipt in 2014, Canary's deduction for the bonus occurs in 2014. - c.
+Again, Leticia is a cash method related party who does not include the bonus in her income until its receipt in 2014; thus, Canary's deduction for the bonus is deferred until 2014.
+The fact that the payment to Leticia occurs prior to the filing date for Canary's 2013 tax return is of no consequence.